 Enter customer service chatbots.

-If your company is just beginning to invest in a customer service chatbot, your first objective is to identify the most common tasks and customer requests to determine what to automate.
-Keep the following six tips in mind when designing your initial AI-powered chatbot implementation.
+If your company is just beginning to invest in a chatbot, your first objective is to identify the most common tasks and customer requests to determine what to automate.
+Keep the following six tips in mind when designing your initial AI-powered chatbot:

-You train customer service agents to be friendly, greet customers by name, and often recognize their status or tier of service.
-Your AI interface can do the same things within your customer service chatbot.
-Program chatbots to pull in values like “First Name” for customers who are already logged in to ensure chatbots greet them in a natural way.
+You train customer service agents to be friendly, greet customers by name, and recognise their status or tier of service.
+Your AI interface can do the same things within your chatbot.
+Program chatbots to pull in values like “First Name” for customers who are already logged in, to ensure chatbots greet them in a natural way.

 Most customers don’t want to fill out a form online and then wait 24 hours to get a response.
-A customer service chatbot that dynamically asks different questions based on customer inputs is more engaging.
+An AI customer service chatbot that dynamically asks different questions based on customer inputs is more engaging.
 It also helps resolve the customer’s concern faster.
-Even if an agent ultimately steps in to help, they will already have the information collected by the chatbot available in their agent console
+Even if an agent ultimately steps in to help, they will already have the information collected by the chatbot available in their console.

 Basic text is good for answering simple questions, but rich text — including boldface, italics, fonts, font sizes, and font colors — delivers the wow factor.
 Imagine being able to insert images or even interactive menus into a chat conversation.
 Based on customer questions, your chatbot shows a menu of products, a selection of knowledge articles, or more options for customer support, all within the chat.

-with guided, step-by-step directions right within the chat.
-Ask your team which tasks would be easy for customers to complete on their own — these are the ones your agents could execute with their eyes closed (like replacing a lost credit card).
+Empower customers to help themselves with guided, step-by-step directions right there in the chat.
+Ask your team which tasks would be easy for customers to complete on their own.
+These are the ones your agents could execute with their eyes closed (like replacing a lost credit card).
 Once you’ve identified a few simple tasks, program chatbots to guide customers from start to finish.
 In the case of complex issues, the chatbot may still have to hand off the conversation to an agent.
-But the agent is well-primed because customer service chatbots collect information that helps them resolve each case quickly.
+But the agent is well-primed because chatbots collect information that helps them resolve each case quickly.

 - Streamline service